vichitrak/imdb/Readme.md

 **Usage(imdb-rating-folder.Py)**
 *[Works on both Python2 and Python3]*

-Copy 'imdb-rating-folder.py' file to C:\
+Copy **'imdb-rating-folder.py' file to C:\**
-Copy 'imdb-rating-folder.cmd' in the movies folder whose movie folders you want to rename Double click on 'imdb-rating-folder-Python2.cmd', your movies will be renamed with moviename with IMDB ratings.
+Copy **'imdb-rating-folder.cmd**' in the movies folder whose movie folders you want to rename Double click on 'imdb-rating-folder.cmd', your movies will be renamed with moviename with IMDB ratings.

 ex.
 The.legend.of.tarzan.2016.1080p.xSpark --> The legend of tarzan - IMDB 6.3